-The following Energy guidance note Produced in partnership with James Stanier of Gowling WLG provides comprehensive and up to date legal information covering:
+The following Energy practice note produced in partnership with James Stanier of Gowling WLG provides comprehensive and up to date legal information covering:

 Electricity in Great Britain (GB) is traded through a bilateral market.
 There is no prescribed form regarding trades.
 However, the Grid Trade Master Agreement (GTMA) has established itself as a standard form of electricity trading document, and is widely used by producers, suppliers and traders of electricity to document a bilateral agreement regarding the sale and purchase of electricity.